sudo-self/Rpi-shairport-sync/BUILDFORAP2.md

 * The POSIX Shared Memory Interface (SMI) Version numbers of `nqptp` and Shairport Sync must match.
 If they don't, you'll get a message in the logs.
 It means that one of the programs is out of date with respect to the other.
 * Build instructions are likely to change.

+Shairport Sync AirPlay 2 Limitations
+==
+* You can not install Shairport Sync for AirPlay 2 on a Mac.
+This is because the Mac already uses ports 319 and 320 and so they are not available for the use of NQPTP.
+Without NQPTP, Shairport Sync can't provide AirPlay 2 service.
+* Fedora can't be used without significant modifications.
+Fedora 36 does not contain a suitable AAC decoder and its sound system is based on Pipewire, which is incompatible with Shairport Sync.
+* No AirPlay 2 service for iTunes on Windows.
+This is because iTunes for Windows uses an authentication system that has not deciphered.
+* Remote control from other devices doesn't work well -- the protocol is not understood.

 Instructions
 ==
 Overall, you'll be building and installing two programs.
 The first one is `nqptp` and the second one is Shairport Sync itself.
-Build `nqptp` first.
+Build and install `nqptp` first.

 In the commands below, for a Debian/Ubuntu-like Linux, note the convention that a `#` prompt means you are in superuser mode and a `$` prompt means you are in a regular unprivileged user mode.
 You can use `sudo` *("SUperuser DO")* to temporarily promote yourself from user to superuser, if permitted.
 For example, if you want to execute `apt-get update` in superuser mode and you are in user mode, enter `sudo apt-get update`.